tobiasgf/lulu/README.md

 9612a49d162af29198945e1b09ddf0616da0288f    65      5 aafb7fcf4cfed42eaae4141f2af712b5ca7db7f0  merged  619
 ```

-The function also produces a log file which will be placed in the working directory.
+The `lulu` function also produces a log file (named something like lulu.log_20171113_162157) which will be placed in the working directory.
-For each OTU processed, the log file contains: 1) a list of all hits (other OTUs with a sequence similarity above the selected threshold) in the dataset is listed, 2) all potential parents (hits with a lower rank number, i.e. higher spread and total read count, and satisfying the selected ratio of read counts), 3) relative co-occurence of all parents (or until a parent satisfying the minimum relative cooccurence threshold is met), and 4) information whether the OTU was found to have a parent or not.
+For each OTU processed, the log file contains:
+1) a list of all *hits*, i.e. other OTUs with a sequence similarity above the selected threshold) in the dataset is listed, and
+2) all *potential parents*, i.e. hits with a lower rank number, i.e. higher spread and total read count, and satisfying the selected ratio of read counts, and
+3) *relative co-occurence* of all parents (until a parent satisfying the minimum relative cooccurence threshold is met, if one such is present), and
+4) information whether the OTU was found to have a parent or not ("No parent found!" or "SETTING XXX to be an ERROR of YYY")

 The example below shows parts of the output for an OTU (b168b5b94056f0eef180562cbf6b24bdef011758) that did not have a parent (i.e. was retained as a valid OTU), and another OTU (1ea168de62e8686635707db62629aae301a14b2b) that was found to be an error of another OTU (79a49b866cf4bdc00d11eb1c7b91957ce15a0314).

 ```
 ####processing: b168b5b94056f0eef180562cbf6b24bdef011758 #####